St Thomas' Anglican Church, Mulgoa: Description

 This is a hillside site north of Mulgoa township in a semi-rural area sloping south and east, facing St. Thomas's Road, bordered with regrowth eucalypt seedlings.
 On the opposite side of St. Thomas' Road is the Mulgoa Pre-School and Day Care centre and Mulgoa Park (comprising oval, hall and tennis courts) between St. Thomas' & Littlefield Roads.
-To the south-east are Kings Hill Road & Farm Road which have a number of small rural land holdings characterising development in the township's surrounds.
+To the south-east are Kings Hill Road & Farm Road which have a number of small rural land holdings characterizing development in the township's surrounds.

 The church and hall which are on the northern part of the site have a picturesque graveyard of clustered headstones and notable classical sandstone monuments, predominantly of the pastoralist Cox family (who donated the land and owned (along with other lands such as Winbourne to the south) the two immediately adjacent estates, Fernhill & The Cottage/Cox's Cottage.
 An existing driveway to the church is at the north-eastern end of the site.
 The balance of the site includes open grass paddocks, 2 small dams, fences, areas of disturbed, regenerating native vegetation and areas of bushland predominantly along the eastern part of the site and fringing Mulgoa and St. Thomas' Roads, providing a vegetated screen to the majority of the site.
 South of the church and almost centrally to the land are the ruins of the former rectory, burnt in the 2003 bush fires.

 The site is a sloping hillside site, bordered with regrowth eucalypt seedlings.
 The church has a picturesque graveyard of clustered headstones and notable classical sandstone monuments, predominantly of the pastoralist Cox family.

 The church is a sandstone Gothic revival style building, with Georgian proportions but early Victorian Gothic Revival details and the first open timber hammer beam roof in the colony.

+The east end has a stained glass window by the early Victorian era artist Charles Clutterbuck who also provided the east window of the Garrison Church, Miller's Point.
+The subject is stories of the Apostle Thomas.